Email Encryption 101: Protocols & How They Work in Secure Email Sending

 TLS encryption

-• With Explicit, or Opportunistic, SSL/TLS, a sender’s server also sends a request to a recipient’s server for establishing a secure connection.
+• With Explicit or Opportunistic SSL/TLS, a sender’s server also sends a request to a recipient’s server for establishing a secure connection.
 However, in this case, if the recipient’s server is not compatible and the secure connection can’t be established, data transition will happen anyway, but via an unencrypted channel.

 End-to-end encryption

-There are a few types of solutions and protocols that ensure end-to-end email encryption.
+There are a few types of solutions and protocols that ensure end-to-end email encryption:

 S/MIME

-S/MIME stands for Secure/Multipurpose Internet Mail Extensions.
-It provides so-called asymmetric encryption implemented with S/MIME certificates.
-S/MIME allows you to encrypt and digitally sign emails so that only dedicated recipients can decrypt and access their content.
-S/MIME uses a set of public and private keys that have to match:
+S/MIME stands for Secure/Multipurpose Internet Mail Extensions and provides so-called asymmetric encryption implemented with S/MIME certificates.
+S/MIME allows you to encrypt and digitally sign emails so that only intended recipients can decrypt them and access their content.

 This is an image showing an illustration of public key encryption

+To send someone a S/MIME encrypted email you have to receive their digital signature first.
 Also, you need to obtain S/MIME certificates from the certified authorities — S/MIME is mostly used inside organizations, so business email providers usually have this encryption option included.
-Otherwise, there are third-party authorities that offer S/MIME certificates.
+Along with that, there are third-party authorities that offer S/MIME certificates.

 OpenPGP